 Investors looking for high dividend yields have historically favored the REIT sector.
 Solid dividend payouts are arguably the biggest enticement for REIT investors as U.S. law requires REITs to distribute 90% of their annual taxable income in the form of dividends to shareholders.
-The dividend yield for the FTSE NAREIT All Equity REITs Index as of October 26, 2012, was 3.41% compared to 1.76% for the 10-year U.S. Treasury Note.
+The dividend yield for the FTSE NAREIT All Equity REIT Index as of July 2, 2012 was 3.25%, compared to 1.58% for the 10-year U.S. Treasury Note.

 During 2007 to 2009, REITs took on far less debt than private real estate investors, and many were able to sell at the top of the market when private equity investors were still buying.
 Importantly, during the downturn, REITs were able to acquire properties from highly leveraged investors at deeply discounted prices.
 This enabled them to add premium high-return assets to their portfolios.

 Furthermore, REITs managed to raise capital to pay off debt, owing to a large inflow of funds as institutional investors allocated more ‘dry powder’ to the industry, making them an increasingly attractive investment proposition.
 In 2011, REITs raised $51.3 billion in public equity and debt, out of which $37.5 billion alone was raised though public equity despite a highly volatile market.
-During the first nine months of 2012, publicly traded U.S. REITs have already surpassed that and raised an aggregate of $54.3 billion in capital, which included $36.9 billion in equity.
+During the first quarter of 2012, publicly traded U.S. REITs raised an aggregate of $21.2 billion in capital, which included $10.6 billion in equity.

-However, given the positive note in investor sentiment, a number of factors still persist as a thorn in the improved market scenario.
-With heights of political uncertainty due to the imminent presidential elections in the U.S., investors might play a ‘wait and watch’ game before committing on better investment opportunities.
-In addition, rising concerns about the ‘fiscal cliff’, with over $600 billion in government spending cuts and tax increases slated to kick start in 2013, is taking its toll as most companies are reducing capital expenditures.
-These in turn could put a ceiling on equity returns in the next year.
+However, given the positive note in the investor sentiment, a number of factors still persist as a thorn in the improved market scenario.
+As it is is a presidential election year, chances are high that the U.S. policymakers will refrain from making any radical changes on key issues.
+With political uncertainty persisting until at least the elections are over, investors might play a ‘wait and see’ game before committing on better investment opportunities.
+This could, in turn, put a ceiling on equity returns in the latter half of 2012.

 In addition, Prologis provides industrial distribution warehouse space in some of the busiest distribution markets across the globe.
 The properties of the company are typically located in large, supply-constrained infill markets at close proximity to airports, seaports and ground transportation facilities, which enable rapid distribution of customers’ products.
 This has enabled the company to gain a significant pricing advantage over its competitors.